I experienced the most terrifying and profound drug trip of my life recently.

 That chance presented itself about a month ago.
 Two of my close friends joined me.
 We decided to do it one after another as the effects, while extremely intense, only last about 15-20 minutes.
 I went third.

 The friend who provided the DMT, whom I’ll refer to as Alec, said he was giving us a heavy dose.
 The term he used was “double-hit.”
 This intimidated me as I assumed (and have since confirmed) that each hit was about twice the amount users typically smoke to reach DMT’s full effects.
 DMT synthesized for recreational use typically (or perhaps exclusively for all I know) comes in one of two forms: an opaque crystalline powder or a fine yellowish-white powder.
 I don’t know anything about how either are synthesized, or even if one is more effective.
 All I know is Alec had both forms, and mixed them together before divvying it all up three ways.

 Alec was the only one of us who had experience with a DMT trip.
 My other friend, Jay, and I stared as he set fire to his hit – a futile attempt to assess its effects by merely studying his reaction.
-After taking the hit, he sat back, closed his eyes and remained silent and relatively motionless.
+After taking the hit, he sat back, closed his eyes and remained silent and relatively motionless for about fifteen minutes.
 Upon coming down, his only response to our hasty inquiries was, “I partied with the gods.”

 “Whatever the fuck that means,” I thought to myself, impetuous to the anticipation.

 Jay went next and had a similar outward physical reaction.
 He seemed to enjoy it.